aws-powertools/powertools-lambda-java/examples/powertools-examples-core/terraform/README.md

 To install Terraform if you don't have it yet, you can follow the [Install Terraform Guide](https://developer.hashicorp.com/terraform/downloads?product_intent=terraform).

 ## Configuration
-Serverless Framework uses [serverless.yml](./serverless.yml) to define the application's AWS resources.
+Terraform uses [main.tf](./main.tf) to define the application's AWS resources.
 This file defines the Lambda function to be deployed as well as API Gateway for it.

 It is a [Maven](https://maven.apache.org/) based project, so you can open this project with any Maven compatible Java IDE to build and run tests.